ibm-cloud-docs/satellite/host-update-workers.md

 3. Click the **Hosts** tab.
 4. From the host list, click the link to the **Cluster** for the host that you want to update.
 A new tab opens for the {{site.data.keyword.openshiftlong_notm}} cluster details.
 5. Click the **Worker nodes** tab.
-6. In the **Version** column, check for an information icon that says `Update available` when you click on the icon.
+6. In the **Version** column, check for an information icon that says `Update available` when you click the icon.
 If no update is available, no icon is present.
 7. [Determine if the version update is a major, minor, or patch update](#host-update-workers-type).

 ## Identifying worker node hosts